-All manuscripts of original research should contain following sections:- a) Title Page
+All manuscripts of original research should contain following sections:- a) Title Page specific and informative.
+Authors should include all information in the title that will make electronic retrieval of the article both sensitive and specific.

 The title page should carry